CodePath-52/CodePath-52/README.md

 ## Overview
 ### Description
-An app that will look for the doctors or clinics nearby to help people look for the appropriate doctors and make doctor appointments with ease.
-User can rate their doctors and the ratings are accessible to all the users.
+FindDocs will look for the doctors or clinics nearby to help people browse throguh available doctors and make doctor appointments with ease.
+User can rate their doctors and the ratings are accessible to other users.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category**
     - Medical
 - **Mobile: How uniquely mobile is the product experience?**
-    - What makes your app more than a glorified website?
-    - Try for 2 or more of these: maps, camera, location, audio, sensors, push, real-time, etc
-    - Answer: With user's location, we can recommend them to the nearby doctors
+    - With user's mobile phone location, we can recommend them to the nearby doctors
 - **Story: How compelling is the story around this app once completed?**
-    - How clear is the value of this app to your audience?
-    - How well would your friends or peers respond to this product idea?
-    - Answer: Finding an appropriate doctor for symptoms can be difficult with the relevant information sometimes requiring looking at many different areas.
+    - Finding an appropriate doctor for symptoms can be difficult with the relevant information sometimes requiring looking at many different areas.
 This apps serves to streamline that information into one place.
 - **Market: How large or unique is the market for this app?**
-    - What's the size and scale of your potential user base?
-    - Does this app provide huge value to a niche group of people?
-    - Do you have a well-defined audience of people for this app?
-    - Answer: This app doesn't have a targeted group
+    - The app's target group is adult.
 - **Habit: How habit-forming or addictive is this app?**
-    - How frequently would an average user open and use this app?
-    - Does an average user just consume your app or do they create?
-    - Answer: This app is not addictive as people only use it in need of medical service.
+    - This app is not addictive as people only use it in need of medical service.
 - **Scope: How well-formed is the scope for this app?**
-    - How technically challenging will it be to complete this app by the end of the program?
-    - Is a stripped-down version of this app still interesting to build?
-    - How clearly defined is the product you want to build?
-    - Answer: It will be fairly challenging to gather doctors' information
+    - We believe the app provide practical values even in its stripped down version.

 ## Product Spec